MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Once your Azure AD application is consented to by a tenant admin, the tenant admin must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
 This is enabled by the [`New-ServicePrincipal` cmdlet](/powershell/module/exchange/new-serviceprincipal).

-To use the New-ServicePrincipal cmdlet you need to have installed the ExchangeOnlineManagement and also connect to your tenant
+To use the New-ServicePrincipal cmdlet, install the ExchangeOnlineManagement and connect to your tenant as shown in the following snippet.

 ```text
 Install-Module -Name ExchangeOnlineManagement -allowprerelease